-Abacavir is an FDA-approved drug used to treat HIV-1 infection in combination with other antiretrovirals.
+Abacavir is an FDA-approved drug used to treat HIV-1 infection in conjunction with other antiretrovirals.
 Like other nucleoside analog reverse-transcriptase inhibitors (NRTIs), abacavir use is typically in combination with other HIV medications.
 Abacavir is not recommended for use by itself.
 It can be taken by mouth as a tablet or solution and may is a treatment option in patients over the age of three months.
 Commonly, abacavir is dispensed together with other HIV medications such as abacavir/lamivudine/zidovudine, abacavir/dolutegravir/lamivudine, and abacavir/lamivudine.

 The liver accomplishes the majority of abacavir's metabolism.
 The remaining bioavailable 2% of the compound gets excreted as an unaltered product in the urine.
 Two major metabolic pathways are known as the uridine diphosphate glucuronyltransferase, and the alcohol dehydrogenase pathway processes abacavir within the liver.
-Enzymatic metabolism produces an inactive glucuronide metabolite (361W94, approximately 36% of the dose recovered in the urine) and an additional inactive carboxylate metabolite (2269W93, approximately 30% of the dose recovered in the urine) — the other 15% of the compound ends up in the urine as minor metabolites, which comprise less than 2% of the orally ingested amount.
+Enzymatic metabolism produces an inactive glucuronide metabolite (361W94, approximately 36% of the dose recovered in the urine) and an additional inactive carboxylate metabolite (2269W93, about 30% of the dose recovered in the urine) — the other 15% of the compound ends up in the urine as minor metabolites, which comprise less than 2% of the orally ingested amount.
 Elimination through stool makes up about 16% of the original dose.
 CYP450 metabolism of abacavir does not play a substantial role in abacavir, and no observable drug interactions that alter clinical decision making exist within recommended doses of methadone, or alcohol, zidovudine, abacavir, and lamivudine.

 The antiviral effect of abacavir is due to its intracellular anabolite, carbovir-triphosphate, which interferes with HIV viral RNA-dependent DNA polymerase, leading to inhibition of viral replication.
-This intracellular anabolite has been shown to have a long elimination half-life of greater than 20 hours, allowing for once-daily dosing.
+This intracellular anabolite has shown to have a long elimination half-life of greater than 20 hours, allowing for once-daily dosing.

 Abacavir is administered as 300 mg twice daily or as 600 mg once daily.
 It is also available as part of several co-formulated tablets.
 These different co-formulations are part of nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs).

 The common toxicities of the NRTI class are mitochondrial toxicity, which can present as hepatic steatosis, lipoatrophy, pancreatitis, and peripheral neuropathy.
-Symptomatic lactic acidosis can also occur in patients and these require monitoring due to an increased risk of mortality.
+Symptomatic lactic acidosis can also occur in patients, and these require monitoring due to an increased risk of mortality.
 Additionally, patients on long-term antiretroviral therapy (ART) may experience fat redistribution: lipodystrophy.

 Contraindications to the use of abacavir in ART therapy include hypersensitivity to abacavir or any formulation component, moderate to severe hepatic impairment, and patients who are positive for the HLA-B*5701 allele.
 Also, in patients with moderate to severe hepatic impairment, Child-Pugh class B or C, abacavir administration is relatively contraindicated due to lack of study.